patilpavan8333/EasyCRUD2/README.md

 5. DB_NAME = student_db

-THIS CHANGES IS FOR JENKINS TEST
+1-THIS CHANGES IS FOR JENKINS TEST